 Sponsor contact information and credit availability are located on a website called RIBITS, which stands for the Regulatory In-Lieu Fee and Banking Tracking System.
 This website is owned and managed by the USACE.

 The permittee or authorized agent discusses mitigation requirements with the USACE during the permitting process.
 The permittee is responsible for completing mitigation.
-If the purchase of mitigation bank credits is the required, a mitigation bank application is filled out and payment sent with the application.
-The mitigation bank sponsor receives the application, processes payment, debits the credits from their ledger, and sends the permittee a proof of purchase.
-The permittee forwards the proof of purchase to the USACE, the USACE deducts the purchased credits in RIBITS to complete mitigation.
+If the purchase of mitigation bank credits is required, a mitigation bank application is filled out and payment is sent with the application.
+The mitigation bank Sponsor receives the application, processes payment, debits the credits from their ledger, and sends the permittee a proof of purchase.
+The permittee forwards the proof of purchase to the USACE, and the USACE deducts the purchased credits in RIBITS to complete mitigation.

 Permittee-responsible mitigation allows a project owner to construct or enhance a wetland or improve a stream and monitor its success.
 This option is only available for projects that are outside of a mitigation bank service area.
 It requires applicants to submit a mitigation plan.
 Then, permitting agencies and the applicant(s) come to an agreement on the location, construction requirements, and monitoring.
 Monitoring may be required for up to 10 years.
 Annual reports are submitted to the permitting agencies to prove the success of the mitigation site.
-If a mitigation site fails or is unsuccessful, it must be replaced or mitigated through the purchase of bank credits.
+If a mitigation site fails or is unsuccessful, it must be replaced or mitigated by purchasing bank credits.